ryuKKu-/CodingKata/Refactoring/README.md

 If you feel that you are not able to put under tests this messy code, go straight to the refactoring without testing.

 ## 1 - Specification
-The MoneyPot service (WalletKata/Wallets/WalletService.cs, method GetWalletsByUser) allows an user to consult the wallets of a friend.
+The MoneyPot service (CodingKata/MoneyPots/MoneyPotService.cs, method GetWalletsByUser) allows an user to consult the money pots of a friend.

 1. If the user is not logged, the service throws a UserNotLoggedInException.
 2. If the logged user is not friend with the user passed in argument, the service returns an empty list.
-3. If the logged user is friend with the user passed in argument, the service returns the list of wallets fetched from the database.
+3. If the logged user is friend with the user passed in argument, the service returns the list of money pots fetched from the database.

 Info : the database and the session is a stub which throws an exception.